squireChuck/voz-da-gente/README.md

 5. Check http://localhost:3000/voz/api/samplePhrase in your browser - if you get some json, you're all set!

+6. Visit the web app (with the default client) at http://localhost:3000/voz

 ## Todo list:
 1. Troubleshoot words that have non-english chars, e.g. secretária, português.